 Once we learned Blue's Birthday Candle Dance and had paw print stickers eveywhere (she stuck them EVERYWHERE), we were ready for a party!

 TIP #1: These are very time consuming so you may want to spread it out over a 3 or 4 days/afternoons/evenings.
 The cupcakes are a snap to put together so save the baking and icing for last.
-Start with the spots and the head.
+When making the Candy Melt Blue and Magenta, start with the spots and the head.
 Then do the eyes, nose and mouth.
-This gives everythng plenty of time to harden.
+This gives everything plenty of time to harden.

 TIP #2: I made Blue by first making her dark blue spots then filling in the template with the light blue.
 This way, once the chocolate candy dried, I could peel it off the wax paper and flip it over revealing a smooth face with spots.
 The reverse side was so lumpy, it looked awful.